 - Proficient in Microsoft Excel, Word, PowerPoint, and Outlook.

-- Salesforce or other database experience a plus, along with superior analytical and reporting skills.
+- Proposal Central or other database experience a plus, along with superior analytical and reporting skills with an ability to critically analyze current workflow and implement effective processes and procedures.

 - Event planning experience a plus.